Ron Miriello: Biography

-The Museum of The Cold War / Wende Museum in Culver City, CA displayed the Miriello Soviet Poster Show as a major component of their exhibition, Crumblings Empire: The Power of Dissident Voices .The exhibition mixed the contemporary work of artist Shepard Fairey, who protest poster work is heavily inspired by the Soviet graphic tradition.
+The Museum of The Cold War / Wende Museum in Culver City, California, displayed the Miriello Soviet Poster Show as a major component of their exhibition, Crumblings Empire: The Power of Dissident Voices .The exhibition mixed the contemporary work of artist Shepard Fairey, who protest poster work is heavily inspired by the Soviet graphic tradition.

 Ron Miriello served on the Design Innovation Institute advisory board, the San Diego Center City Advisory Council, Business Roundtable for Education, Advisory board member for the San Diego Italian Film Festival.
 In 2008, Ron Miriello, Margo Chase, Rian Hughes and Alex White co-authored the book Really Good Logos Explained critiquing the logo work of top designers.
 A brand strategist working in southern California, Miriello believes San Diego is impacting innovation in other parts of the world.

 As a child, Miriello was fascinated with globes.
 A sculptor, he produced 100 sculptures inspired by the metaphor of the world globe which culminated in the 100 Worlds Project exhibit.
 The exhibit incorporated craftspeople and makers as collaborators, reconnecting the arts with the guild tradition of craft.
 For this exhibition Miriello produced fifty interpreted globes, using a variety of materials that included antique pipe wrenches, bowling balls, the propellers of boats and corrugated cardboard.
-The globes were then given to forty San Diego based photographers who spent a week with each sculpture and documented it through personal photography.
+The globes were then given to forty San Diego–based photographers who spent a week with each sculpture and documented it through personal photography.
 In 2016 the globes were exhibited at San Diego's Lindbergh field in Terminal 2.

 In 2016 he started a bicycle event, 100Miglia, making it possible for cyclists to explore one hundred miles of farm routes and old castles.

 In 2021, the Miriello exhibition 3 Italian Steel Bicycles, was installed at Quint Gallery in La Jolla, California.
 The exhibit featured vintage artisan-made steel bicycles and their storied histories.